For the iesohealth.com/en-gb site (“Site”) and direct marketing/ business development emails

 If you are in a self referral area and begin the referral process on this Site, your personal details will form part of your health record which we retain as a resource that you can return to at any time you wish.
 This can help you remember coping strategies, techniques or processes that you learnt in therapy.
 If you were to experience a setback between sessions or after you’ve completed treatment you may find it useful to refer to your therapy transcripts and messages.
 Also, if you were to require further therapy sessions at any time in the future, your therapists would be able to access all your therapy notes.
 We retain your clinical record by reference to the IGA Records Management Code of Practice for Health and Social Care guidance for managing health records https://digital.nhs.uk/information-governance-alliance and to support our legal obligations to be accountable for your care.

-If you have sent a contact message via the website retention periods for your personal information will vary.
+If you have sent a contact message via the website or a direct email, the retention periods for your personal information will vary.
 We will consider the amount, nature and sensitivity of the data, the potential risk of harm from unauthorised use or disclosure of it, and any applicable legal or regulatory requirements.

 Our retention practices are reviewed at least annually in conjunction with industry standards and best practice.